Fellowship and Summer Institute on Antisemitism & Jewish Inclusion in Educational Settings

 • CV

-• Statement of Interest (500 words or less): Please share your initial thoughts of how you might design, incorporate, or improve the curriculum (for our education faculty track) or campus initiative/program (for the administrator track) to include Jews and antisemitism
+• Statement of Interest (500 words or less): Recognizing that the aim of this program is to advance your understanding of Jewish Inclusion and combating antisemitism, please share your initial thoughts of how you might design, incorporate, or improve the curriculum (for our education faculty track) or campus initiative/program (for the administrator track) to include Jews and antisemitism.

 • Endorsement: Provide a written approval on letterhead from a Dean for consent of your participation and approval for incorporating your deliverable.